Aspects of $T\bar{T}+J\bar{T }$ deformed Schwarzian: From gravity partition function to late-time spectral form factor: 2D dilaton gravity coupled with gauge field and genus expansion of grand canonical partition function

 The expansion in the FAR regime around the extremal solution gives rise to a boundary term from the action \cite{Iliesiu:2020qvm}\,,

 where Also we have imposed Dirichlet boundary conditions $\delta\sqrt{h_{uu}}=0$.
 So, in general, the dynamics of the near-extremal black hole come from the following action,

 Here $M_0(Q,j)$ is the extremal mass as defined in \cite{Iliesiu:2020qvm}.
-The extrinsic curvature arises only from FAR regime.
-However, we have a complicated dilaton potential $U(\varphi)$.
-Now, while computing the partition function at the path integral level, we make a saddle point approximation where the linear term is not there, but the second-order fluctuation is there.
-However, one should remember that the saddle point condition eventually fixes the Ricci scalar that could be inserted as a delta function constraint in the gravitational path integral, as discussed in \ref{a1}.
-For further discussion regarding the Near-Horizon regime (NHR) and Far-Horizon regime (FAR), we refer the reader to see \cite{Iliesiu:2020qvm, Banerjee:2021vjy,Rathi:2021mla}.
+The extrinsic curvature arises only from the FAR regime.
+For further discussion regarding the Near-Horizon regime (NHR) and Far-Horizon regime (FAR), we refer the reader to \cite{Iliesiu:2020qvm}.
+However, we now have a complicated dilaton potential $U(\varphi)$.
+Now, we compute the path integral over hyperbolic surfaces with $R=-\frac{2}{L_2^2}$, with asymptotically $AdS_2$ boundary, keeping terms up to quadratic in dilaton.
+Details of the computation are given in Appendix~\ref{a1}.

 While calculating the partition function, we encounter UV divergences.
-Therefore, we add the defect action (counter-terms) arbitrarily close to the boundary to cancel those divergences such that the path integral converges.\footnote{We discuss it further later in section \ref{sec4}\,.}.
+Therefore, we add the defect action (counterterm action) arbitrarily close to the boundary to cancel those divergences such that the path integral converges.\footnote{We discuss it further later in section \ref{sec4}\,.}.
 The defect action is given by\footnote{Here, $\epsilon \rightarrow 0$ and $p\rightarrow \infty\,.$},

-Where $i$ is the no. of integrated over geodesic boundaries for constituting an orientable manifold.
-The defect action in (\ref{eq 3.13}) is the most complete one to take care of all the divergence while considering the second-order fluctuations in dilaton field.
-Now, while integrating over the dilation field (\ref{A.4}), we get a divergence term coming from the Gaussian functional integral, which is obvious in the continuum limit.
+The defect action in (\ref{eq 3.13}) is the most complete one to take care of all the divergence while considering the second-order fluctuations in the dilaton field.
+While integrating over the dilation field (\ref{A.4}), we get a divergence term coming from the Gaussian functional integral, which is obvious in the continuum limit.
 We should remember that the information on the second-order fluctuations is encoded into $U''(\varphi_0)$ and this is the source of this divergence inside the path integral.
-So, we write a counter term in such a way which can cancel this divergence due to the presence of $U''(\varphi_0)$ as well as the divergence coming from boundary cutoff $\epsilon$ but simultaneously keep the information of $U''(\varphi_0)$ in the path-integral inside a finite term
+Therefore, we use the \textit{Zeta-function regularization} to extract the convergent part of the infinite product.
 In (\ref{eq 3.13}), $I$ is arbitrarily close to the boundary, and {${c}$ is an arbitrary constant $\ge 0$ to make the sum over $Q$ in the path-integral convergent.
 We define the following, We proceed by choosing the \textit{Dynkin index,} $N_1 \equiv 1$ .
-Finally the one-point function can be written as,
+Finally the one-point function can be written as

 The first term in (\ref{3.16}) refers to the disk partition function, and the next term denotes the gluing of the trumpet to the moduli space of hyperbolic metric.